 No, we do not represent individuals in litigation against other persons, companies, or government agencies.
-We represent the United States of America in criminal, civil and other proceedings.
+We represent the United States of America, its agencies, and employees.

 If the agency has a local office, you can find its number in the blue pages of the telephone book.
 If not or if you need to contact an agency’s Washington, D.C. office, call the Federal Information Center toll-free at 800-688-9889.

 7. Where can I get information about the American with Disabilities Act (ADA)?